AFTER 4 YEARS

 We are so sad and only two days have passed

-Who will smile and tell me – “Rochele, so much heaven above us.”
+Who will smile and tell me – “Rochele, so much heaven

-And Asaf and Shirli’s baby missed you and you never got to see him
+And Asaf and Shirli’s baby missed you and you never got to

 And you were waiting for the day he’d be born.